wasmerio/ate/doc/design.md

 Once a record is written to the distributed commit log it remains there forever.
-In order to provide a service that allows for random access of that data (which of course is necessary for most useful applications) then the log must be streamed and transformed into a materialized view - the case of ATE the materialized view is stored in memory as a DAG ([Directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph)).
+In order to provide a service that allows for random access of that data (which of course is necessary for most useful applications) then the log must be streamed and transformed into a materialized view - in the case of ATE the materialized view is stored in memory as a DAG ([Directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph)).

-For the use-cases that ATE is designed for it, the "immutable data" implementation it usess must meet four key requirements:
+For the use-cases that ATE is designed for it, the "immutable data" implementation it uses must meet four key requirements:

 1. All events must be retained forever due to need to validate the integrity of the cryptographic chain-of-trust materialized view that they feed.